wink-travel/wink-sdk-java/README.md

 #### Usage

-Using Spring, @Import(UserSettingsSDKConfiguration.class) or run a component scan over `travel.wink.sdk.user.settings` and `travel.wink.sdk.support`.
-That will give you access to the following Spring Beans:

 - ApplicationApi: Manage 3rd party access to Wink.
 - BucketListApi: Manage your bucket list on Wink.
 - UserSettingsApi: Manage user settings.